 Last updated

 July 2026.
-Figures and availability were checked against official or primary sources where possible, including Cambodia's General Department of Taxation, government business registration portals, NSSF/ILO materials, Cambodian embassy visa guidance, Stripe, Wise, Payoneer, National Bank of Cambodia materials, and PwC tax summaries where official tax pages were not clear or extractable.
+Figures and availability were checked against official or primary sources where possible, including the GDT, government business registration portals, NSSF/ILO materials, Cambodian embassy visa guidance, NBC materials, and provider pages for payment availability.
+Tax-rate details that were not clearly extractable from English official pages are caveated and cross-checked against PwC tax summaries; confirm with Cambodian authorities or a qualified adviser before filing.

 Please sign in to leave a comment.